Late Rent Fees in Georgia: Legal Limits, Grace Periods, and What a Landlord Can Charge

 Does Georgia set a maximum late fee for rent?

 No. Georgia has no statute capping late fees at a set dollar amount or percentage.
-The fee comes from your lease and must be reasonable rather than a penalty, so the limit is effectively whatever the lease states and a court would enforce.
+The fee comes from your lease and must be a reasonable estimate of the landlord's actual loss rather than a penalty, so the limit is effectively whatever the lease states and a court would enforce.

 Is my Georgia landlord required to give a grace period?